 What is a Secured Loan?

 Secured loans are those that need collateral to be disbursed.
 The borrower pledges an asset to the lender as collateral for the loan.
 Collateral is often anything of high monetary value, such as a vehicle or jewelry.
 The interest rate for Secured loans is lower than for unsecured loans.
 Home mortgages, auto financing, and pawnshop loans are all secured loans.
+Credit reports are crucial in determining loan eligibility and interest rates.

-How does Secured Loan work?
+How Does Secured Loan Work?

-What is the purpose of Secured Loans?
+What Is the Purpose of Secured Loans?

-What are the different types of Secured Loans?
+What Are the Different Types of Secured Loans?

 1. Bad Credit Loans